dfinity/awesome-internet-computer/README.md

 - [Communities and Communication](#communities-and-communication)
 - [Bounties and Grants](#bounties-and-grants)

-## Courses, Tutorials and Samples
+## Courses, Tutorials, and Samples

 ### Courses

 - [Motoko Bootcamp - The DAO Adventure](https://github.com/motoko-bootcamp/dao-adventure) - Discover the Motoko language in this 7 day adventure and learn to build a DAO , on the Internet Computer.
 - [The Complete Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) - Udemy course with a complete section on web3 development using the Internet Computer.
-- [Web3, Blockchain and the Internet Computer](https://www.youtube.com/playlist?list=PLSzsOkUDsvdubXF5XGGPffyQJ5CVU_9_c) - Youtube series (excerpt from The Complete Web Development Bootcamp).
+- [Web3, Blockchain, and the Internet Computer](https://www.youtube.com/playlist?list=PLSzsOkUDsvdubXF5XGGPffyQJ5CVU_9_c) - Youtube series (excerpt from The Complete Web Development Bootcamp).
 - [AgorApp Motoko Course](https://agorapp.dev/editor/courses/motoko/learn-motoko/01-variables) - Interactive course for Motoko beginners.
 - [Dacade TypeScript Smart Contract 101](https://dacade.org/communities/icp/) - Learn to build Dapps on the IC using TypeScript.
 - [Web3 with TypeScript Bootcamp](https://github.com/Code-and-State/typescript-bootcamp) - Learn to build a DAO in 7 days, with TypeScript, on the Internet Computer.